 “I was making iPhone backups via iTunes, under the Summary tab I saw this Encrypt Local Backup already checked, so I tried to uncheck but I saw this message “Enter The Password to Unlock Your iPhone Backup” popped up.
 I thought all I need to do was enter my Apple ID password but turns out I was wrong.
 It said “The password you entered to unlock your iPhone backup was incorrect.
 Please try again.”
 What should I do to recover the forgotten iTunes backup password?”

-First of all, it's worth noting that an iTunes backup password is different from an Apple ID password.
+First of all, an iTunes backup password is different from your Apple ID password.

-According to this official Apple support article, they are no different than normal backups but just password protected — meaning anyone trying to use those backup files are required to input the correct password to unlock the content.
+According to this Apple support article, encrypted backups are no different than normal backups but encrypted backups are password protected — meaning anyone trying to use those backup files are required to input the correct password to unlock the content.

 Here’s a screenshot when I attempted to uncheck the “Encrypt local backup” option, after connecting my iPad to iTunes.
-A new window showed up asking me to enter the password, which should be the warning message you got for your iPhone, right?
+A new window showed up saying “Enter the password to unlock your iPad backup”, which should be the warning message you got for your iPhone.

-How to retrieve iPhone backup password in iTunes?
+How to Recover iPhone Backup Password in iTunes?